UAE, regional students confident about competing in global jobs market, study finds

 • Approximately 11,000 students including 874 from Dubai International Academic City universities contribute to major research project

 Dubai, UAE, 2 November 2020 – Students in the UAE and wider region are confident that the skills they learn at university will help them compete in the global jobs market.
-However, a similar percentage want more career guidance, according to a new study conducted by KPMG and The Talent Enterprise in collaboration with Dubai International Academic City.
+However, a similar percentage want more career guidance, according to a new study conducted by KPMG and Mercer Talent Enterprise in collaboration with Dubai International Academic City.

 Three-quarters of students (72 per cent) believe their education and personal attributes will enable them to get a job anywhere in the world.
 To enhance their competitiveness, it is recommended that universities increase the provision of career guidance, with 72 per cent of participants seeking more professional support.